emutos/manual/usermanual/docs/index.md

 #### File Mask ####

 You can set the mask for displaying files in the folder windows: File -> Set file mask... .
 For example, if you set the file mask to *.PRG, you will only see executable program files with the extension .PRG.
 (You won't see other executables such as TTP.)
 The traditional wild cards, * (many characters) and ? (one character), work.
 The title bar shows the file mask.

+### Customizing the Desktop ###

+Use the Options menu to customize the desktop.

+#### Add an Icon ####

+To add icons to your desktop or edit existing ones, use Options -> Install Icon... .
+Note that for drive icons, the identifier is one capital letter, for example, Z. You can also add or edit the label.
+So instead of "Disk J", you can have "Development" for your software development drive.
+These can be aliases of the existing lettered drives, so that, say, "DISK C" and "Development" open the same drive.
+Depending on the icon you select, the drive letter (if any) may show up above and to the left of the icon.

+#### Add an Application ####

+You can set up a application as a desktop icon.
+Select the executable.
+Then select Options -> Install application... .
+Supply any command line arguments.
+"Install as" lets you assign a keystroke to the application, such as function key 1, F1.

+To associate an extension with a given application, enter that extension in the "Document type".
+For example, if you have a text editor, you can enter TXT there.
+Then clicking on any file with that extension will fire up the application and EmuTOS will give that application the file you clicked on as its first command line argument.

+You can set the defaults for some of this with the [Desktop configuration](#desktop-configuration) dialog.

+#### Restoring Your Desktop ####

+If you do lots of experiments and end up with a cluttered desktop, you can get back to your original desktop by rebooting.
+A much faster way to restore your desktop to its last saved state is to re-read the appropriate ``C:\*.INF`` file.
+Options -> Read .INF file...

+This also lets you have multiple desktops.
+The easiest way to have multiple desktops is to keep them in ``C:\`` and use the extension ``.INF``. ``GAMES.INF``, ``DEVEL.INF``, and so on, limited only by the eight characters in the base part of the file name.

+> I could use more infomation here.
+What do the other options do?

+#### Preferences ####

+Use the Options -> Set preferences... dialog to have GEM confirm file deletions, copies or overwrites.

+Select More preferences to set how quickly GEM decides you have double clicked on something rather than two separate clicks, whether you have to click on a menu to get it or just mouse over it, and the time and date formats.

+#### Desktop configuration ####

+> What do the two top radio buttons here do?

+In the process of [adding an application](#add-an-application) to the desktop, you can assign a function key to it.
+You can inspect change those assignments.

+You can re-assign shortcut keys to menu entries.

+Finally, the Desktop Configuration shows you how much free RAM you have available.

+#### Blitter ####

+The menu option Options -> Blitter lets you turn on or off the blitter chip, if you have one.
+Some programs (typically games) have problems with the blitter, so turning it off can help those programs.

 ### Desktop Accessories ###